saint-germain/prodimopy_test/README.rst

 * click on the Clone link in the menu and copy the git command
 * change into a directory of your choice and execute the command
-* change into the prodimopy directory
+* change into the prodimopy directory and type:
-* type

 ::